 Apple Valley Fire Protection District’s Public Education Program is multi-dimensional.
 Some of the programs include: On Fire for Literacy, Fire Safety/Prevention Assemblies in Elementary and Pre-schools, Fire Extinguisher Training, and Station Tours.
 The AVFPD provides public education at community events as well.
 This can range from a static display of equipment to a booth with educational handouts.

 On Fire for Literacy-This program is offered to AVUSD Elementary Schools as well as Private Schools in Apple Valley.
-Participating schools are assigned dates and times for firefighters to come and read to classes, typically grades Kindergarten thru 2nd.
+Participating schools are assigned dates and times for firefighters to come and read to classes, typically grades TK thru 2nd.

 Fire Safety/Prevention Assemblies– Fire Safety/Prevention Assemblies are offered to pre-schools, schools, church groups, as well as other community groups/organizations.
 Assemblies are typically 30-45 minutes in length, however can be tailored to a specific group.